aws-samples/retrieval-augmented-generation-large-data-sets/cdk/README.md

 This CDK stack will deploy the following infrastructure.

+- Amazon VPC
-- JumpHost
+- JumpHost (inside the VPC)
-- OpenSearch Cluster
+- Amazon OpenSearch Cluster (if Amazon Opensearch was selected "true")
-- RDS Instance
+- Amazon RDS Instance (if Amazon RDS was selected "true")
-- SSM Doc for deploying Ray Cluster
+- Amazon SSM Doc for deploying Ray Cluster
+- Amazon S3 bucket
+- Amazon Glue job for converting OSCAR dataset jsonl files to parquet
+- Amazon CloudWatch Dashboard

 ## Download the data

+The OSCAR dataset is around 4.5TB of data and this step takes about a day to download files depending on network bandwidth.

 Run these from the jump host